GENEROSITYGive generously and support the mission of Jesus

 2 SAMUEL 24:18-25

 A Radical Giver is someone who is thinking about the longer tail of generosity rather than just the shorter term of month-to-month generosity or even year-to-year.
 A Radical Giver makes decisions in the short term that have longer term effects as it relates to their generosity capacity.
 They think of what home they buy, what car they purchase, how much savings they choose to keep, all in relation to their generosity capacity.
 A Radical Giver is no longer asking the question, “God, how much are you asking me to give?”
-A Legacy Giver is asking the question, “God, how much as you asking me to keep?”
-They ask this so that they can release the rest into Kingdom purposes.
+Instead they ask ‘How much should I keep?”

 1 TIMOTHY 6:6-19